 The continuous 16-week public commenting period with NQF member support closed on September 27, 2021.
-Following the Standing Committee's evaluation of the measures under review, NQF received four comments from four member organizations and individuals pertaining to the draft report and to the measures under review (Appendix G).
+Following the Committee's evaluation of the measures under review, NQF received 4 comments from 4 member organizations) and individuals pertaining to the draft report and to the measures under review (Appendix G).
 All comments for each measure under review have also been summarized in Appendix A.

-Throughout the 16-week continuous public commenting period, NQF members had the opportunity to express their support ("support" or "do not support") for each measure submitted for endorsement consideration to inform the Standing Committee's recommendations during the commenting period.
-This expression of support (or not) during the commenting period replaces the member voting opportunity that was previously held subsequent to the Standing Committee's deliberations.
-No NQF members expressed "support" or "do not support" for either measure.
+Throughout the 16-week continuous public commenting period, NQF members had the opportunity to express their support ("support" or "do not support") for each measure submitted for endorsement consideration to inform the Committee's recommendations during the commenting period.
+This expression of support (or not) during the commenting period replaces the member voting opportunity that was previously held subsequent to committee deliberations no NQF members expressed that they are in support of the measure.
+This information can be found in Appendix A of the post comment memo.